 Can we completely eliminate academic curriculum for young kids?

-Perhaps not, but we can definitely add on activities like gardening, planting and caring for saplings, going for nature walks and picnics (beyond the usual once a year), camps and so much more to the curriculum to raise a generation of nature lovers who care for the environment with all their heart and grow up to be stronger, confident, independent human beings.
+However, we can definitely add-on activities like gardening, planting and caring for saplings, going for nature walks and picnics (beyond the usual once a year), camps and so much more to the curriculum to raise a generation of nature lovers who care for the environment with all their heart and grow up to be stronger, confident, independent human beings.

 “Children are born with a sense of wonder and an affinity for Nature.
 Properly cultivated, these values can mature into ecological literacy, and eventually into sustainable patterns of living.” ~ Zenobia Barlow